 The Agreement provides for political dialogue meetings which have taken place regularly at all levels since 2003.
 Most recently, in November 2012, President Piñera of Chile paid an official visit to the EU institutions in Brussels, where he met and Van Rompuy [81 KB] .[62 KB]

-The Agreement also provides for bi-annual meetings of a ministerial Association Council - the most recent was the V EU-Chile Association Council , held in Brussels in October 2011 – and for annual meetings of senior officials in the [86 KB] , which met most recently in Santiago in October 2012.
+The Agreement also provides for bi-annual meetings of a ministerial Association Council - the most recent was the V EU-Chile Association Council , held in Brussels in October 2011 – and for annual meetings of the EU-Chile Association Committee at the level of senior officials.
+The 11th meeting of the Association Committee [64 KB] took place on 3 October 2013 in Brussels and marked the 10th anniversary of implementation of the EU-Chile Association Agreement.

 There are also EU-Chile agreements on Chemical Precursors, Science and Technology Cooperation, and Air Transport; and dialogues on human rights, employment and social policies, and regional policy.
 In June 2011, letters of intention were signed to develop cooperation in six new fields: tourism; SME policy; industrial cooperation; cooperation on standardisation; raw materials; and ground navigation by satellite and Earth observation.